ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

 ##### Setting up operator users

 You may want to set up operator users to execute scripts and monitor their progress.
-See [Windmill README](https://github.com/ConservationMetrics/gc-scripts-hub/blob/main/README.md#user-roles) for more details on setting up operator users.
+See [Guardian Connector Scripts Hub README](https://github.com/ConservationMetrics/gc-scripts-hub/blob/main/README.md#user-roles) for more details on setting up operator users.

 ##### Persistent Directories